very-good-science/data-ethics-club/site/contents/write_ups/2022/01-06-22_writeup.md

 Collaborate: We will look to you for advice and innovation in design of data-governance models, and incorporate your advice and recommendations where possible.
 Empower: We will advise and assist in line with your decisions about your own data-governance models.

 The frameworks are presented in a sort of implicit hierarchy, the nature of which we discussed.
-We also talked about how to decide on what level of participation to impliment, the optimal amount of participation (in theory and in practise) and the barriers to the implimentation of participation framework.
+We also talked about how to decide on what level of participation to implement, the optimal amount of participation (in theory and in practice) and the barriers to the implementation of participatory frameworks.

 ## What factors should guide decisions about what level of participation best suits a project?
 Does this happen in practice?

-The five frameworks seem high-level and the practical application might be difficult.
-We liked that there was a critique included.
+The five frameworks seem high-level and there wasn't much advice on practical application, which might be difficult.
+We liked that there was a critique included though.
 Factors that should influence level of participation will vary widely from project to project.

-Why might we feel inclined to think "empower" is the "best" framework?
-There's a question about feasibility: how feasible is it to "empower" the relevant communities?
+We wondered why might we feel inclined to think "empower" is the "best" framework?
+In theory we would like to think that the most participation is always the best, but there's a question about feasibility: how feasible is it to "empower" the relevant communities?

 What about *limiting* participation?
 There might be circumstances where you don't want too much public access/input (e.g. clinical trial participants).